-Children may, subject to obtaining the consent of their parent or guardian, be brought onto the range.
+Children may, in the company of their parent or guardian, be brought onto the range.
 They must be kept under strict control at all times.
 Children must be kept clear of the firing point except when being instructed in the safe use of a firearm in which case the child must be rigidly supervised throughout.
 Permission for such instruction must be obtained from the Range Safety Officer on duty.
 East Coast Shooting Club complies with Children First: The National Guidelines for the Protection and Welfare of Children.